Project-Bourne/fe-secretary/README.md

 ## Getting started

-To make it easy for you to get started with GitHub, here's a list of recommended next
+To make it easy for you to get started with GitHub, here's a list recommended next

 ## How to render on DEV MODE